 Collisions are perfectly elastic; when two molecules collide, they change their directions and kinetic energies, but the total kinetic energy is conserved.
 Collisions are not “sticky".

 If gases do in fact consist of widely-separated particles, then the observable properties of gases must be explainable in terms of the simple mechanics that govern the motions of the individual molecules.
+This nicely illustrates how a single theory (KMT) can explain all of the laws of gas behavior.

 The kinetic molecular theory makes it easy to see why a gas should exert a pressure on the walls of a container.
 Any surface in contact with the gas is constantly bombarded by the molecules.
 At each collision, a molecule moving with momentum mv strikes the surface.
 Since the collisions are elastic, the molecule bounces back with the same velocity in the opposite direction.
 This change in velocity ΔV is equivalent to an acceleration a; according to Newton's second law, a force f = ma is thus exerted on the surface of area A exerting a pressure P = f/A.

-According to the kinetic molecular theory, the average kinetic energy of an ideal gas is directly proportional to the absolue temperature.
+According to the kinetic molecular theory, the average kinetic energy of an ideal gas is directly proportional to the absolute temperature.
 Kinetic energy is the energy a body has by virtue of its motion:

 As the temperature of a gas rises, the average velocity of the molecules will increase; a doubling of the temperature will increase this velocity by a factor of four.
 Collisions with the walls of the container will transfer more momentum, and thus more kinetic energy, to the walls.
 If the walls are cooler than the gas, they will get warmer, returning less kinetic energy to the gas, and causing it to cool until thermal equilibrium is reached.
 Because temperature depends on the average kinetic energy, the concept of temperature only applies to a statistically meaningful sample of molecules.
 We will have more to say about molecular velocities and kinetic energies farther on.